Graduation & Commencement

 Many students dress in business casual outfits beneath their regalia.
 We recommend wearing comfortable shoes.
 All participating candidates must wear EKU graduation regalia for the ceremony.
 Latin Honors (cum laude, magna cum laude, summa cum laude) applies to undergraduate students only.

-Check-in for graduates begins 45 minutes before their College’s ceremony.
-Check-in will be located inside the lower level entrance of Alumni Coliseum, beside the baseball field.
-Please see the venue map for clarification.
-Only participating students are allowed inside this area for check-in.
+Check-in for graduates begins 45 minutes before their College’s ceremony in the EKU Center for the Arts.
+Once checked in, graduates may find a seat in their designated section, inside the theatre.
+Only participating students are allowed in the check-in area.
 Please leave your personal items in your car for safekeeping.
 Personal items cannot be left anywhere in the check-in area.

 Yes.
 Please allow yourself plenty of time for arrival taking into consideration traffic, parking, and the time walking to the venue.

 Accessible parking is available and will be clearly marked.
+The parking map is available online.
 ADA seating is also available.
 For deaf and hearing-impaired guests, interpreters are provided for each ceremony.

 Yes.
 Graduates are expected to stay for the entirety of the ceremony.